 For dogs, try offering a bit of peanut butter with the tooth gel squeezed on top.

 Follow the directions above to get your pet comfortable with you touching her mouth.
 Now try applying the gel to your fingertip and work it through her mouth, coating the teeth and gums.
 Next, move to using a piece of gauze wrapped around your finger, and finally a pet finger brush to provide more mechanical abrasion.

-Q: "Do I need to use a toothbrush with Healthy Pets Dental Gel to receive benefits?"
+Q: "Do I need to use a toothbrush with Dental Gel for Cats & Dogs to receive benefits?"

 A: You will still receive benefits without using a toothbrush.
 With some geriatric pets with poor dental health, you may not be able to use a toothbrush due to the condition of their teeth and gums.

 However, brushing can help speed up the cleaning of your dog's or cat's mouth.
 Use a finger brush, a soft toothbrush for pets, or a simple piece of gauze and rub along your pet's teeth and gums.